West Bengal

 Durga Puja Pandal Siliguri

-Durga Puja is a holy festival and is celebrated at large in the City of Joy, but no wonder you can find the taste of it till here.
-Durga Puja is celebrated in the month of Kartik, during the late September or the middle of November.
-It is the biggest festival of the year and people are joyous and indulge themselves in this festival that is celebrated for 15 days.
+Durga Puja is a holy festival and is celebrated widely in the City of Joy, but no wonder you can find its essence here too.
+Durga Puja is celebrated in the month of Kartik, between late September and mid-November.
+It is the biggest festival of the year, and people are joyous, indulging themselves in this 15-day celebration.
 It is also known as the Dashain festival.
 The Dashain festival is celebrated with much enthusiasm even here.
-It is, for the poor families, the only time when they buy new clothes.
-They also perform animal sacrifice so that they offer the protein to their goddess and can eat the same for the whole year round.
-There are more than 50 Pandals set in Kalimpong alone.
+For poor families, it is the only time when they buy new clothes.
+They also perform animal sacrifices to offer protein to their goddess and eat it throughout the year.
+There are more than 50 pandals set up in Kalimpong alone.

 Famous Food